Know Before You Go, Shaka Guide’s Grand Canyon South Rim Tour

 Here are a few things to know in order to have the best experience on your Grand Canyon South Rim tour.

-You can purchase a parking pass at the South Entrance Gate or at the Grand Canyon Visitor Center in Tusayan or online here
+- You can purchase a parking pass at the South Entrance Gate at the Grand Canyon Visitor Center in Tusayan or online here

-Phantom Ranch, the popular inner-canyon lodging site, is booked out months in advance.
-To check availability, or start planning your trip, check here.
+- Phantom Ranch, the popular inner-canyon lodging site, is booked out months in advance.
+To check or start planning your trip, check Phantom Ranch's availability here.

 What to Expect